townie/fredrikaverpil.github.io/_posts/2017-06-30-an-alternative-to-building-pyside2-from-source.md

 ### The alternative to building PySide2 from source; PyQt5 (+ Qt.py)

 So you want to use PySide2 but experience issues when building it from source.
-In case you're really just interested in using Qt5 indirectly, I might have a solution for you.
-Meaning you're really just interested in using PySide or PyQt to access Qt5 functionality.
+In case you're really just interested in using Qt5 indirectly, I might have a solution for you... meaning; you're really just interested in using PySide or PyQt to access Qt5 functionality.

 PySide2 is under the Qt Company umbrella and it would make sense to want to use it (they should know best how to conform to Qt, right?).
 However, the development of PySide2 seems not yet to be on par with e.g. the PyQt equivalent; PyQt5.
 Especially not when it comes to just installing it and getting on with life.
 Hopefully, it will be soon.
 But in the interim, this blog post could perhaps be of help.